All posts

 Pricing for agencies: Per-property pricing with volume discounts makes more sense for agencies than per-seat pricing.

-Ainpulse covers all of these: multi-property management from a single account, Slack routing per property, statistical baselines, Google Ads monitoring included, and volume discounts from 5+ properties.
+ainpulse covers all of these: multi-property management from a single account, Slack routing per property, statistical baselines, Google Ads monitoring included, and volume discounts from 5+ properties.

 Setting Up GA4 Monitoring for an Agency Client: Walkthrough